-Explore Pennsylvania's Grand Canyon, officially named Pine Creek Gorge, including hiking trails, vistas, overlooks, waterfalls, backcountry campsites, backpacking trails, and more using our guide below which was crafted by locals to the area (us - MyHikes)!
+Explore Pennsylvania's Grand Canyon, officially named Pine Creek Gorge, including hiking trails, vistas, overlooks, waterfalls, backcountry campsites, backpacking trails, and more by using our guide below, crafted by Dave Miller (MyHikes' Founder, Admin, and a resident of Wellsboro, PA).

-Below is a list of popular trails and hikes with points-of-interest to explore within Pennylvania's Grand Canyon.
-These hikes are listed north-to-south starting in Ansonia / Wellsboro, PA.
+Below is a list of popular trails and hikes with vistas, overlooks, waterfalls, campsites, and backpacking opportunities, all within Pennylvania's Grand Canyon.
+These hikes are listed north-to-south starting in Ansonia, PA / Wellsboro, PA.

 The West Rim Trail at Tioga State Forest near Wellsboro, PA is one of Pennsylvania's best and most popular backpacking trails at just over 30-miles long.
 This trail boasts some of the best views of the PA Grand Canyon and runs very close to a service road within the state forest, which gives day-hikers easy access to different sections of the trail as well.
 Backpackers will find this 30+ mile-long trek worth the effort especially during Autumn when the leaves have changed.

 The Barbour Rock Accessible Trail at Tioga State Forest near Wellsboro, PA is an easy 1.3-mile out-and-back trail that features some of the best views of the PA Grand Canyon around and sits on the west side of the canyon.
 The hike in follows a crushed stone path (recently updated in 2020) and blue blazes out to an accessible overlook.
 You can also find a less-obstructed, but non-accessible, overlook to the east of the accessible fenced-in overlook as well.
 Hikers can also take the Barbour Rock Trail back to parking for a moderate and less-crowded experience.